The-Egg-Corp/CSync/README.md

 ## Usage
 #### 1. Enable serialization.
-Firstly, we will create a new Config class that will inherit from `SyncedInstance`.<br>
+To begin, we will create a new Config class that will inherit from `SyncedInstance`.<br>
 We must then add the `[DataContract]` attribute for this to be synced with clients.

 ```cs